 PUBLIC SERVICES AND TAXES

-[OVB 2013 Q4] There has been some discussion in Oregon recently about the level of public services and the ost to taxpayers.
+[OVB 2013 Q4] There has been some discussion in Oregon recently about the level of public services and the cost to taxpayers.
 Which of the following statements is closest to how you feel?
 [Rotate first and third]